braze-inc/braze-docs/_docs/_hidden/private_betas/preference_center.md

 Preference center names can only contain alphanumeric characters, dashes, or underscores.
 The name you provide will determine the syntax of the generated Liquid tag.

-This Liquid tag can be included in any outbound email campaigns or Canvas Steps and will direct users to the preference center.
+This Liquid tag can be included in any outbound email campaigns or Canvas steps and will direct users to the preference center.

 ![][2]